Plazas de soberanía: Physical geography

-Apart from these, there are two other islands usually considered within the plazas de soberanía.
-The disputed Perejil Island, a small uninhabited islet close to Ceuta, is considered by Spain to be a part of Ceuta and not a territory in its own right.
 Alboran Island (Isla de Alborán), another small island in the western Mediterranean, approx. 50 kilometres (31.05 miles) from the African coast and 90 kilometres (55.92 miles) from continental Europe, is administered as a part of the municipality of Almería on the Iberian Peninsula.

 Political geography

 The plazas de soberanía are small islands and a peninsula off the coast of Morocco (the only peninsula, Peñón de Vélez de la Gomera, was an island until a 1934 storm formed a sand bridge with the mainland).
 They are guarded by military garrisons and administered directly by the Spanish central government.

 Like Ceuta and Melilla, they are all parts of Spain, therefore also parts of the European Union, with their currency being the euro.
-In this sense, the EU has contributed significantly to the fencing and security of the borders between the plazas and the rest of Morocco, with the goal of preventing illegal immigration.
+In this sense, the EU has contributed significantly to the fencing and security of the borders between the plazas and Morocco, with the goal of preventing illegal immigration.